Chart Color Schemes

 Age

-Clapham's median age is 42, which is slightly higher than Greater Adelaide's figure of 39 and notably higher than the national average of 38.
-The proportion of residents aged 5-14 is 14.5%, compared to Greater Adelaide's percentage.
-However, those aged 25-34 make up only 9.3% of Clapham's population.
-According to the 2021 Census, the age group of 75 to 84 has increased from 5.4% to 7.3%, while the 15 to 24 cohort has risen from 10.4% to 12.2%.
-Conversely, the 55 to 64 age group has decreased from 12.5% to 11.2%.
-By 2041, demographic projections indicate significant changes in Clapham's age profile.
-The 85+ group is expected to grow by 110%, reaching 79 people from its current figure of 37.
-This growth will contribute to the overall increase in those aged 65 and above, who are projected to comprise 74% of the population growth.
-Meanwhile, the 65 to 74 and 0 to 4 age groups are expected to experience population declines.
+Clapham's median age is 42, slightly higher than Greater Adelaide's figure of 39 and significantly higher than the national average of 38.
+The 5-14 age group comprises 14.5% of Clapham's population, compared to Greater Adelaide's figure.
+However, the 25-34 cohort makes up only 9.3%.
+According to the 2021 Census, the 75-84 age group has increased from 5.4% to 7.3%, while the 15-24 cohort has risen from 10.4% to 12.2%.
+Conversely, the 55-64 cohort has decreased from 12.5% to 11.2%.
+By 2041, demographic modeling suggests Clapham's age profile will change significantly.
+The 85+ group is projected to grow by 110%, reaching 79 from its current figure of 37.
+This growth will be led by the aging population dynamic, with those aged 65 and above comprising 75% of the projected growth.
+Meanwhile, the 65-74 and 0-4 age cohorts are expected to experience population declines.